eduardoreisalvarenga/CapstoneProject_TelegramBot/README.md

 Type /start <br>
 Type /newbot <br>
 Choose a name for your bot.
 You can choose any name. <br>
 Choose a username for your bot.
-Same here, choose a user name. <br>
+Same here, choose any user name. <br>
 You will receive a message congratulating you.
 Save the HTTP token, you will need it to use the bot.